codio/site/source/docs/back-end/do-server.html.markdown

 We'll run through the steps of setting up a Digital Ocean server ready for PHP or Wordpress development.

 ##Create a Digital Ocean Account
+If you already have a remote server created and set up, then you can skip to 'Import a PHP project'.

 You create your account DigitalOcean account at http://www.digitalocean.com.

 ##Create a Droplet (Server)